 Pursuing a teaching career at a community college or university?
 The Certificate in Faculty Preparation: Teaching in Higher Education program was developed to meet the needs of current faculty and aspiring faculty who are interested in enhancing careers and/or pursuing teaching in community colleges and universities.
 Enhance your marketability by completing this certificate from HSU to demonstrate your pedagogical knowledge and readiness to work in the college environment.
 This online program offers an introduction to the roles and responsibilities of teaching in higher education and specifically addresses teaching, learning and technology issues in the college classroom.
-The capstone course is an apprentice teaching experience arranged by the candidate, during which the candidate is mentored by a senior faculty member.
-This is a three-semester, 12-unit certificate program that starts July 8.

 Courses must be taken sequentially.
 The fees for the certificate program are $220 per unit.
 A 3-unit class will therefore cost $660.
 All fees are subject to revision.
 Fees are due and payable upon registration for each course.
 No registrations will be processed without valid payment information.